stratum/fabric-tna/ptf/README.md

     ./run/tm/run fabric
     ```

-    To run a specific test case against a specific fabric profile,
+    To run a specific test case against a specific fabric-tna profile,
     for example `test.FabricBridgingTest` for the `fabric-spgw` profile:

     ```